Original schematic illustration of a supersonic flight concept with a Lightning silhouette and simplified shock-line motif (not a photograph).

 Air‑intercept radar matured from ranging sets to track‑while‑scan capabilities; IR missiles (Firestreak → Red Top; AIM‑9 Sidewinder) shifted the weapons mix from guns to guided weapons.
 British Ferranti AI.23 enabled the Lightning's day/night intercept role; NATO doctrine knitted ground control, datalinks, and onboard sensors into a coherent kill chain.

 Air-intercept radar evolution transformed fighter effectiveness.
 Early ranging sets provided basic target information, while track-while-scan systems enabled multiple target tracking and engagement.
-The comprehensive documentation of radar development ensures that this transformation is properly understood.

 IR missiles (Firestreak → Red Top; AIM‑9 Sidewinder) shifted the weapons mix from guns to guided weapons.
 Infrared missiles provided greater engagement ranges and kill probabilities than guns, fundamentally changing air combat tactics.
-The comprehensive documentation of missile development ensures that this transformation is properly understood.

 Doctrine: Point Defence vs Continental Shield